A HISTORY OF THE VERMONT RAIL SYSTEM

 A NEW GENERATION OF LEADERSHIP

-Today’s VRS leaders include Selden Houghton, President; Mary Anne Michaels, Executive Vice President & Treasurer; Shane Filskov, General Manager; RT Boucher, Chief Engineer; and George Zwolen, Chief Mechanical Officer.
+Today’s VRS leaders include Selden Houghton, President; Mary Anne Michaels, Executive Vice President & Treasurer; Shane Filskov, Vice President & General Manager; RT Boucher, Chief Engineer; and George Zwolen, Chief Mechanical Officer.

 David’s youngest daughter, Nicole Wulfson, intends to continue to learn and grow in the industry to keep the Vermont Rail System in her family.
 She became part of the VRS team when she was 21 years old.
 Though she has only been an employee for a few years, her railroading memories begin at a young age.
 She hopes to one day have the honor of carrying on the company’s fundamental values, created by her father and grandfather.
 There are several 3rd and 4th generation employees who work at the Vermont Rail System.
 The company takes pride in the work environment it has created over the years; each one of its employees a part of the “family.”